 The Charlotte Chapter made the "bigtime" three times with coverage in The Harmonizer.
-The following photo was in The Harmonizer March 1952 about a trip by the Charlotte Chapter chorus to Ft Bragg, NC.
+The photo below) was in The Harmonizer (March 1952) about a trip by the Charlotte chorus to Ft.
+Bragg, NC.

-The Harmonizer June 1952 carried this notice: "Ft.
+The Harmonizer (June 1952) carried this notice: "Ft.
 Bragg gets Special Attention - Charlotte, N. C. has made ten trips in recent months to Fort Bragg and Pope Air Base entertaining wounded vets as well as troops in training.
 Letters of thanks and appreciation continue to pour in on Ed West, Charlotte's secretary.
 Personnel for these shows total 68 and filled two buses."

-Tar Heel Tunesters Tangle in Tonsil Tussle (The Harmonizer December 1953)
+Tar Heel Tunesters Tangle in Tonsil Tussle (The Harmonizer, December 1953)